winlover32/HoneygainPot/README.md

 ## How to change the schedule to fit with my timezone before the pot is reset?

 > [!IMPORTANT]
-Daily workflows file path ( default is 14:00 UTC +0, and **DO NOT** enter your email and password here cause it will not work and may leak your infomation to everyone ): `.github/workflows/daily.yml`
+Daily workflow file path ( default is 14:00 UTC +0, and **DO NOT** enter your email and password here cause it will not work and may leak your infomation to everyone ): `.github/workflows/daily.yml`

 - Well, GitHub uses UTC time ( UTC +0 ) for scheduling workflows, so we should convert it to our timezone